Sedgefield: Winterton

 The town was known in the area because of Winterton Hospital.
 This was an isolation hospital and an asylum.
 The site was like a village itself with its own fire station, bank and cricket team.
 Today, little trace is left of the hospital, apart from the church, which is now surrounded by the Winterton housing estate and the NETPark Science park.

 The population of the town at the time of the 1841 census was 1,345 inhabitants.

 Politics

 The 19th-century South African politician and industrialist Henry Barrington was born in Sedgefield, and actions by his offspring indirectly led to the South African town of Sedgefield, Western Cape, being named in honour of his birthplace.

 Sedgefield constituency's Member of Parliament was Tony Blair; he was the area's MP from 1983 to 2007, Leader of the Labour Party from 1994 to 2007 and Prime Minister of the United Kingdom from 1997 to 2007.

 During November 2003, Sedgefield was visited by the American president George W. Bush during a state visit.
 He visited a local pub, as well as the local secondary school (Sedgefield Community College).
 This event was preceded by high-intensity security, which included fastening down manhole covers and drains, and closing the centre of the town to all traffic.
 An anti-war protest coincided with his visit.

+Weather

+On 17 July 1792 a hailstorm in Sedgefield damaged many houses and filled the streets with hail to a depth of 2 feet.